GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-article/index.md

 Articles and blog posts share the same template and are identical other than location at the moment.

+### Outdated banner

+The outdated banner indicates this blog post is outdated and no longer accurate.

+Paste new material URL into the `newMaterialURL` field in your YAML frontmatter.

 ### Hero images

 Hero images should be at least 1920 x 960.
 Use JPG unless you have a specific